pdaian/opesc-for-protestors/README.md

 one of the Tor nodes is outside the control of your threat, your threat will not be able to decode the full chain

 There are, however, a lot of gothcas.
 So, now we have:
-1. YOUR providers 1,2,3 can see you are losing Tor, and the same metadata they see for a VPN, but that's it.
+1. YOUR providers 1,2,3 can see you are using Tor, and the same metadata they see for a VPN, but that's it.
 Similar to a VPN in this regard.
 2. To "subpoena"/"pwn" or compromise the Tor chain, an adversary must compromise all 3 Tor nodes.
 This is difficult as Tor is secured by the military and other organizations for their own communications, as well as maintained by a global network of privacy